ahmettlevent/CognitusTask_v1/readme.md

 - #### Disadvantages
   - Each worker will process a single job at a time.
 Within a worker, there is no concurrent processing going on.
 If you want to perform jobs concurrently, you need to start more workers.
+  - RQ workers will only run on systems that implement fork().
+Most notably, this means it is not possible to run the workers on Windows without using the Windows Subsystem for Linux and running in a bash shell.

 ### Task Tiger
 - #### Advantages